 Secondly, Chenoweth and Stephan uphold that non-violent repertoires are more effective than violent ones, as it is far more difficult for governments to justify counterattacks against peaceful repertoires (Chenoweth and Stephan 2008: 9).
 In the case that the regime was to violently suppress the non-violent repertoire, it has been argued that there is potential that the social movement would gain public sympathy (Chenoweth and Stephan 2008: 9).
 The gaining of this public sympathy could be conceived as effective, as it could allow for more people to want to join and support the movement.

-Exemplary of a disruptive, yet non-violent repertoire which proved to be effective was the civil rights movement’s ‘sit-ins’ in the 1960s (Tilly and Tarrow 2015: 52).
+An eminent example of a disruptive, yet non-violent repertoire which proved to be effective was the civil rights movement’s ‘sit-ins’ in the 1960s (Tilly and Tarrow 2015: 52).
 Doug McAdams maintains that innovative repertoires of the civil rights movement, such as sit-ins, were so effective as they caught the authorities off-guard (Taylor and Van Dyke 2008: 279).
-Most of the discussion concerning how effective disruptive repertoires such as sit-ins were, is revolved around the debate whether non-violent campaigns are more effective than violent ones.
+Most of the discussion concerning how effective disruptive repertoires such as sit-ins were, is revolved around the debate: whether non-violent campaigns are more effective than violent ones.

 Characteristic 4: Cultural Resonance

-In the same way that repertoires which embody democratic values are argued to be more effective in modern capitalist societies, David Snow contends that repertoires which resonate popular beliefs and values have a greater chance in being successful (Taylor and Van Dyke 2008: 282).
+In the same way that repertoires, which embody democratic values are argued to be more effective in modern capitalist societies, David Snow contends that repertoires, which resonate popular beliefs and values have a greater chance at being successful (Taylor and Van Dyke 2008: 282).